jackd248/typo3-environment-indicator/Documentation/Configuration/ExtensionConfiguration.rst

     :type: string
     :Default:

-    Restrict the backend user groups that are shown the toolbar item in the production context (comma separated list of group ids)
+    Restrict the backend user groups that are shown the toolbar item / topbar in the production context (comma separated list of group ids)